Cosincla/Camagru/README.md

 # Camagru

 Camagru is a project I worked on during my time at WeThinkCode.
 The project entailed developing a website that can take an image, either uploaded or taken with the Computer's camera, and edit that photo with a variety of stickers.
-Other users would be able to see your photos and would be able to like andcomment on them.
+Other users would be able to see your photos and would be able to like and comment on them.

 ## Requirements